Asset Swapped Convertible Option Transaction (ASCOT) - Explained

 - Economics, Finance, & Analytics

-Asset Swapped Convertible Option Transaction (ASCOT) Definition
+What is an Asset Swapped Convertible Option Transaction?

 Asset Swapped Convertible Option Transaction - ASCOT is a structure in which convertible bonds are divided into two parts using convertible bond options.
 An isolated item is a bond with ordinary coupon payments and stock options as a call option.
 Through the ASCOT mechanism, investors can purchase options for convertible bonds without creating credit risk represented by corporate bonds.